Russia's Putin urges unity as he presides over slimmed down Victory Day

 President Vladimir Putin told Russians on Saturday they are invincible when they stand together as he presided over celebrations of victory in World War Two that were slimmed down because of the coronavirus outbreak.

-His speech, beamed to the nation, sent a message of unity as the Kremlin tries to contain the coronavirus -- and Putin tries to keep his ratings high -- after Russia passed Germany and France to register the fifth-highest number of cases globally.
-Victory Day, which marks the Soviet victory over Nazi Germany in 1945, is one of Russia's most revered public events and provides Putin with a platform to promote the patriotism which is a cornerstone of his popular support.
+His speech, beamed to the nation, sent a message of unity as the Kremlin tries to contain the coronavirus - and Putin tries to keep his ratings high - after Russia passed Germany and France to register the fifth-highest number of cases globally.
+Victory Day, which marks the Allied victory over Nazi Germany in 1945, is one of Russia's most revered public events and provides Putin with a platform to promote the patriotism that is a cornerstone of his popular support.

 "Our veterans fought for life and against death, and we will always try to live up to their spirit of unanimity and resilience," Putin said after laying a bouquet of red roses at the Eternal Flame war memorial near the Kremlin.
 "We are united by our shared memory, hopes and aspirations, as well as a sense of shared responsibility for the present and the future.
 We know and strongly believe that when we stand together, we are invincible."

 In the absence of the usual ground parade, state television broadcast a replay of last year's Red Square event.
-Similar fly-pasts were held in other Russian cities and fireworks will be let off across Russia once darkness falls.
+Similar fly-pasts were held in other Russian cities and fireworks were let off across the country once darkness fell.

 The coronavirus forced him to postpone a nationwide vote that was planned for last month and which he hoped would endorse constitutional changes allowing him to extend his rule until 2036.
 That vote is now expected to be held later this year.
 Moscow and other regions have observed lockdowns since late March to try to slow the novel coronavirus, which has infected almost 200,000 Russians so far and caused more than 1,800 deaths.